Native American Heritage Attractions

+This recreated Cherokee village in Tahlequah, Oklahoma, represents one of the end points in the infamous Trail of Tears.
 In 1830, the Indian Removal Act forced thousands of Native Americans from their homes in the Southeast.
 The route, later known as the Trail of Tears, led to the deaths of roughly 4,000 Cherokee people from exposure, disease and starvation.
 Today, about 2,200 miles of the route are preserved, marking the journey through portions of 9 states.

 Little Bighorn in Montana was the site a 2-day battle in which Lakota, Northern Cheyenne, and Arapaho people were led by several war leaders such as Crazy Horse.
 They saw decisive victory against US infantry forces led by George Armstrong Custer -- his final battle here would come to be known as “Custer’s Last Stand.”